-Norway has not implemented Directive 2010/31/EU, but a guidance on how to calculate primary energy demand and energy threshold limits for NZEB was published by the Ministry of Local Government and Regional Development on 31 January 2023.
-The threshold limits are defined as delivered energy.
-Since all primary energy factors should be set to 1 according to the guidance, the threshold limits for delivered energy and the threshold limits for net energy demand in O3 can be compared directly.
-The threshold limits for the building's energy demand in O3 in these criteria corresponds to levels that are between 11 % (school building) and 33 % (small house of 170 m2) lower than the threshold limit set for NZEB for the relevant building types, when energy for technical equipment is subtracted for all building types, and in addition energy use for lighting is subtracted for small houses and apartment buildings.
-This means that the taxonomy requirement of at least 10 % lower than NZEB is fulfilled for all relevant building types.
-However, separate energy calculations must be conducted for buildings to document alignment with the taxonomy since the guidance refers to delivered energy and O3 refers to net energy demand.
+Norway: Has not implemented Directive 2010/31/EU, but a guidance on how to calculate primary energy demand and energy threshold limits for NZEB was published by the Ministry of Local Government and Regional Development on 31 January 2023.
+The threshold limits are defined as primary energy use.
+Separate energy calculations must be conducted for buildings to document alignment with the taxonomy since the guidance for NZEB refers to primary energy use and O3 refers to net energy demand.
+Since all primary energy factors should be set to 1 according to the guidance, the threshold limits for primary energy use will correspond to the calculated delivered energy on the energy performance certificate, when energy use for technical equipment is subtracted for all building types, and in addition energy use for lighting is subtracted for small houses and apartment buildings.
+The threshold limits for the building's energy demand in O3 in these criteria correspond to levels that are between 10 % (apartment block) and 38 % (small house of 170 m2) lower than the threshold limit set for NZEB for the relevant building types when a conservative system efficiency for energy supply systems is included in the calculation from net energy demand to primary energy use.
+This means that the taxonomy requirement of at least 10 % lower than NZEB is most likely fulfilled for all relevant building types.